Skip to content

 Resource Purpose Gated by Sent on each request

-Map tiles (OpenStreetMap) Base map for the location picker, the Survey live map, the session map, and the offline-tile downloader Settings → Privacy → Allow map tiles Tile coordinates (z, x, y) only — no PII
+Map tiles (OpenStreetMap) Base map for the location picker, the Survey live map, and the session map Settings → Privacy → Allow map tiles Tile coordinates (z, x, y) and the BirdNET Live user-agent string — no PII

-Reverse geocoding (OpenStreetMap Nominatim) Resolving GPS coordinates into a human-readable place name (e.g. "Berlin, Germany") for session display Settings → Privacy → Allow place name lookup The session's latitude / longitude, plus a BirdNET-Live/<version> user-agent string
+Reverse geocoding (OpenStreetMap Nominatim) Resolving GPS coordinates into a human-readable place name (e.g. "Berlin, Germany") for session display Settings → Privacy → Allow place name lookup The session's latitude / longitude, plus the BirdNET Live user-agent string

-Weather snapshot (Open-Meteo) One-shot capture of local conditions (temperature, precipitation, wind, cloud cover, WMO weather code) at the recording coordinates and end time Settings → Privacy → Allow weather lookup The session's latitude / longitude and end timestamp, plus a BirdNET-Live/<version> user-agent string
+Weather snapshot (Open-Meteo) One-shot capture of local conditions (temperature, precipitation, wind, cloud cover, WMO weather code) at the recording coordinates and end time Settings → Privacy → Allow weather lookup The session's latitude / longitude and end timestamp, plus the BirdNET Live user-agent string

-Map tile requests are standard HTTPS GET requests to tile.openstreetmap.org.
+Map tile requests are standard HTTPS GET requests to tile.openstreetmap.org with a BirdNET Live user-agent string.
 Only tile coordinates are sent — no personally identifiable information.

-Reverse-geocoding requests send the session's latitude and longitude to nominatim.openstreetmap.org over HTTPS, together with a generic BirdNET-Live/<version> user-agent string as required by the Nominatim Usage Policy.
+Reverse-geocoding requests send the session's latitude and longitude to nominatim.openstreetmap.org over HTTPS, together with the BirdNET Live user-agent string as required by the Nominatim Usage Policy.
 The resolved place name is stored locally with the session so a session is only geocoded once.
 No request is made if the session has no GPS coordinates or the device is offline.

-Weather requests send the session's latitude / longitude and end timestamp to api.open-meteo.com over HTTPS, together with a generic BirdNET-Live/<version> user-agent string.
+Weather requests send the session's latitude / longitude and end timestamp to api.open-meteo.com over HTTPS, together with the BirdNET Live user-agent string.
 Open-Meteo is a free service and requires neither an account nor an API key.
 The returned weather snapshot is stored locally with the session and is also written into the JSON export, the per-session metadata.json block, and the HTML report.

 Retention: none of the third-party services above is contacted to upload or store user data.
 Returned values (place name, weather snapshot) live only inside the local session record on your device, and travel only into export files you explicitly produce.

 Revocation: you can disable any of the three services at any time under Settings → Privacy.
-Existing locally-stored place names and weather snapshots remain attached to the sessions where they were captured; if you also want to remove that historical data, use Settings → Danger Zone → Clear All Data.
+Existing locally-stored place names and weather snapshots remain attached to the sessions where they were captured; delete those sessions from Session Library or use Settings → Danger Zone → Clear All Data to remove that historical data.

 No other network requests are made.
 The app functions fully offline.